The biology of narcissism and the case for research

 evolution of the urgency variable

 The data-stream-based urgency variable is also the optimum moderator of the energy released to locomotion.
-Not too far down the line, we are discussing a creature (an ancestor) that can conserve energy and life by modifying its own speed and direction in a pursuit context in response to a data-stream perception of a dynamic threat.
-Locomotion is initiated and regulated according to an ongoing assessment of the imminence of the threat and therefore the urgency of action.
+Not too far down the line, we are discussing a creature (an ancestor) that can conserve energy and life by modifying its own speed and direction in a pursuit context in response to a data-stream-based perception of a dynamic threat.
+Locomotion is initiated and regulated according to an ongoing assessment of the imminence of the threat and therefore the varying urgency of action.
 This is a highly complex sequence of data-stream-based calculations and of note should be the fact that we are now discussing a plausible ancestor of consciousness, one having a definition not far removed from the more concise of modern attempts: the ongoing processing of time and perception to initiate and moderate action.

-motivation – the candidate neural substrates
+baseline motivation – the candidate neural substrates

 Another potentially interesting area of research is the thalamic role of the neuromodulator dopamine.
-Research has traditionally focused on dopamine as being implicated in reward-directed behaviour with, for example, drugs that block dopamine receptors reducing an animal’s motivation to engage in reward-generating behaviour.
+Research has traditionally focused on the role of dopamine in predictive-error learning, i.e., in reward-directed behaviour with, for example, drugs that block dopamine receptors reducing an animal’s motivation to engage in reward-generating behaviour.
 Regulation of motivation is a component of the reward system but, even within the confines of the behaviourist paradigm which still informs so many research methodologies, dopamine has also been shown to be a component of aversive behaviour.
-Phasic dopamine levels are typically observed to spike in anticipation of reward but it seems feasible that that “anticipation” spiking would be evident if a role of dopamine is regulation of motivation in preparation for the action expected to precipitate the reward.
+A 1998 paper (Berridge and Robinson) posits the role of dopamine in some contexts as a component of the reward system but modulating motivational value “in a manner separable from hedonia and reward learning”.
+They employ the term ‘incentive salience’ and this, if not quite a synonym, is a much better fit for the potential role of a corticothalamic dopaminergic system in coding for the urgency of action.

 Both the Freudian and Jungian concepts of libido were based upon the recognition of the ubiquitous phenomena associated with urgency.
-The early psychologists, however, and naturally enough, described it as “psychic energy” and that mistake, combined with Bowlby’s discovery of a more apt metaphor for mental activity in the logic circuits of early electronic control systems, was enough to lead him and others subsequently to discard Freud’s and Jung’s psychodynamic theories as worthless.
+The early psychologists, however, and naturally enough, described it as ‘psychic energy’ and that mistake, combined with Bowlby’s discovery of a more apt metaphor for mental activity in the static logic circuits of early electronic control systems, was enough to lead him and others subsequently to discard Freud’s and Jung’s psychodynamic theories as worthless.
 Bowlby might have taken a different tack had his electronic switchgear control systems been capable, like modern computers, of processing a data stream.
 But the dogma of static-logic functionality took root, and from that departure, going forward, any meaningful study of the mechanism of motivation based upon its manifestly dynamic nature was rendered next to impossible.

 Freud had speculated counter-intuitively that a drive to death and destruction is an element of the normal personality and he saw that drive as being unaccountably in conflict with a healthy drive to life.
 I believe the time-based construct of the urgency variable reveals the mechanism, and in this regard, the crucial aspect of the human psyche is that we are born helpless.
-The infant human, dog, horse, bird or elephant instinctively expects to be cared for.
+The infant human, dog, bird or elephant instinctively expects to be cared for.
 Instinctively, it rightly assumes that it is entitled to have its needs satisfied by the actions of those around it.
 The role of urgency is revealing, therefore, because the infant’s urgency is of a very special nature in that it does not reference its own action; it is manipulative, referencing the action of the carer.

 the conflict of active and passive urgency in the normal personality